MS-DOS and Windows command line mklink command

-Once the junction has been created using the dir command you can see any junction in the directory listing of where the junction was created.
+Once the junction is created, using the dir command you can see any junction in the directory listing of where the junction was created.
 Below is an example of what the above junction directory <JUNCTION> would look like in the command line.

-If the file or directory you're wanting to link or point to contains a space in its name it must be surrounded with quotes.
-For example, in the example below we are creating a symbolic link to the "c:\program files" directory from the current directory.
+If the file or directory you want to link or point to contains a space in its name, it must be surrounded with quotes.
+In the example below, we are creating a symbolic link to the "c:\program files" directory from the current directory.

 mklink /d files "c:\program files"